feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 1 day

-**Desscription:** As a player, I'd like an ability to dash, to avoid dangerous elements.
+**Description:** As a player, I'd like an ability to dash, to avoid dangerous elements.
 If the ability has a cooldown, it would make the gameplay more interesting, and force me to be more strategic and conservative with the use of this ability.

 **Confirmation:**